theo-armour/2025/blog/2025-09-02-homespun-journalism.md

 ## Memories May Be Useful

+Somewhere in there is the idea that memories may be useful.
+The elderly have a lot of experience and wisdom to share.
+By writing down their thoughts and experiences, they can help younger generations learn from their mistakes and successes.

+### Elders as Influencers

 The old people teaching the young people.
 Instead of passing away in front of the screen or book, elders are the ultimate influencers.

 Even better, when its the elderly themselves banding together, forming groups, and teaching each other in order reestablish a position of respect and influence in society.

 ## Publishing

-My ambition is from time to time collect the writings of my friends and neighbors and publish snippets of them here on my blog.
-Perhaps
+My ambition is from time to time collect the writings of friends and neighbors and publish snippets of them here on this blog.

 Longer term some of the thoughts are put into newsletters for seniors and others.
 Occasionally thoughts are collected and published on the Internet using things like Medium or Substack.
 Perhaps some of the thoughts are collected and curated by editors and put into articles of greater depth.

 The mission is not to gain a wider readership.
 The mission is to gain a wider "writership".

+So, what's on your mind? ;-)